stitchdata/docs/_connect-files/api/documentation/api-quick-start.md

         Keep in mind that Stitch client accounts are both owned and managed by the users themselves.
 For more information on authenticating with the API, refer to the [Authentication guide]({{ api.authentication }}).

-  - title: "Create a Destination"
+  - title: "Create a destination"
     anchor: "quick-start--create-a-destination"
     content: |
       If you're providing a destination for the Stitch client's account, we recommend connecting the destination immediately after the account is created.
 This ensures that Stitch will have a place to load replicated data as soon as data sources are added.